Frieda-VI/Aviation/docs/index.md

 > **Why Aviation?**

-Aviation was designed to be used as a remote filler but why use it?
-Each players have their own set of RemoteObjects, all having a uniform name, and changing properties of the RemoteObject will result in a `#!lua Player:Kick()`.
-It helps to keep your code organised, efficient and exploit prof.
+Aviation was designed to be used as a remote filler, but why use it?
+Each player has their own set of RemoteObjects, all having a uniform name.
+Changing properties of the RemoteObjects will result in a `#!lua Player:Kick()`.
+It helps to keep your code organised, efficient and exploit proof.

-Aviation is not for everyone, I expect people who are good at managing their codes and RemoteEvents|Functions to be using Aviation.
+Aviation is not for everyone, I expect people who are good at managing their code and RemoteEvents|Functions to be using Aviation.

 ```lua hl_lines="2"